Editor's note

 What is Ellevest?

-Sallie Krawcheck, the former president of the Global Wealth & Management division of Bank of America, founded Ellevest in 2014.
-Ellevest’s mission is to close gender gaps in the investment industry by accounting for issues that primarily impact women like pay gaps, career breaks, and longer lifespans.
+Sallie Krawcheck, the former president of the Global Wealth and Management division of Bank of America, founded Ellevest in 2014.
+Ellevest's mission is to close gender gaps in the investment industry by accounting for issues that primarily impact women, such as pay gaps, career breaks, and longer life spans.

-According to Ellevest, investment companies default to men’s career trajectories, preferences, and lifespans, which can be vastly different from a woman’s.
-Ellevest aims to address this issue by offering personalized investment options to help you reach your individual financial goals.
+According to Ellevest, investment companies often default to men's career trajectories, preferences, and life spans, which can be vastly different from those of women.
+Ellevest aims to address this issue by offering personalized investment options to help you reach your individual financial goals as a woman.

 How does Ellevest work?